asymworks/benthos-dc/README.md

 setup using a Raspberry Pi, running Raspbian with 3.12.22 kernel and an MCS7780 IrDA dongle has been tested and confirmed to work.

+__Important Note__: IrDA support was dropped from the Linux kernel in 4.17 so the latest distributions supported by Smart-I on a Raspberry Pi are Alpine 3.8 and Raspbian Stretch.

 The Smart-I daemon includes a System V init file so it may be started as any normal daemon: